muhtasim7/Cost-to-Go-Uoft/README.md

 4. **Run the Program**:
     - Open the project in an IDE (e.g., IntelliJ IDEA).
-    - Execute the main class.
+    - Execute the MainWithFile class.

 ---